caraml-dev/merlin/docs/user/generated/09_troubleshooting_deployment_errors.md

 The "OOMKilled" error occurs when a container is terminated due to out-of-memory conditions.
 This typically happens when a container exceeds its allocated memory limit and the system is unable to provide additional memory.
 When this occurs, the container will be killed with exit code 137 to free up resources.

-This error can effect both image building and deployment steps.
+This error can affect both image building and deployment steps.
 To resolve the OOMKilled error, follow these steps:

 1. Check which components that got OOMKilled
 2. Check affected component memory limits